-Crypto exchanges are digital platforms that bring traders together for crypto assets.
-To begin with, users create an account on the exchange and go through basic verification if it is required.
-After which, they deposit funds into their exchange wallet, which may be in fiat currency or crypto.
+Crypto exchanges are digital platforms that bring together traders to trade crypto assets.
+To begin with, users create an account on the exchange and, if required, complete basic verification.
+Afterward, they deposit funds into their exchange wallet, which may be in fiat or crypto.
 Once the account is funded, users place orders for what they want to buy or sell based on present market prices or particular price points they set.

 - Centralized and Decentralized Exchanges.